 Head down this St Patrick’s Day for a delicious breakfast followed by live music from 12pm and an appearance by their resident band ‘Shenanigans’ in the early evening.

 A mere stone’s throw from the station, this traditional Irish pub is a firm favourite of the locals, as well as the many Irish internationals who have donned the blue and white stripes of Reading FC over the years.
 The welcoming and friendly pub always goes wild for St Patrick’s Day with green flags and garlands, Irish dancing and the Guinness will be flowing all night long!

 Connolly’s – Chiswick

 Brendan and Lynda have been providing fresh, homemade Irish food in this cosy setting for nearly 10 years.
 This St Patrick’s Day Connolly’s are showing all the day’s live sports as well as Irish dancers and two live bands!
 It promises to be a great day out for the family.

 Tir Na Nog – Wandsworth

 Not far from Wandsworth Town station, this small family run Irish pub is all about the great craic and is filled with Irish memorabilia.
-There will be live music from Andrias Guerin as well as an array of drinks promotions and traditional Irish food.
+Ther'll be live music as well as an array of drinks promotions and traditional Irish food.
 It’s a day not to be missed!